5 divorce mistakes women make (and what to do instead)

 If you're going through separation or divorce right now, this one's for you.
 And if you're not yet but you're thinking about it – it's especially for you.

-After seven years running Women's Divorce Academy, walking alongside over 800 women through separation and divorce, and interviewing countless family lawyers, psychologists, and financial advisers as part of my work as a journalist – plus living through this myself, twice – I've seen the same patterns emerge again and again.
+After seven years running Women's Divorce Academy, walking alongside hundreds of women through separation and divorce, and interviewing family lawyers, psychologists, and financial advisers as part of my work as a journalist – plus living through this myself, twice – I've seen the same patterns emerge again and again.

 These aren't mistakes women make because they're careless or uninformed.
 They make them because they're doing their best in an overwhelming situation, without the information they need.
 Nobody tells you this stuff.
 And when you're in the middle of it, it's almost impossible to see clearly.

-Your ex telling you what's fair is a little like the other team's coach telling you what play to run.
+Your ex telling you what's fair is a little like a fox offering security advice on your henhouse.
 They might not be lying.
-But they're not playing for your side.
+But they are definitely considering their own needs first.

 What to do instead